-Before you lay out your format, answer these questions.
-How large is your supply, which fonts do you want to use, do you want to include a bar code, and do you want to include graphics?
+Before you lay out your format, you need to make a few decisions.
+For example:

+- How large is your supply?

+- Which fonts do you want to use?

+- ◆ Do you want to include a bar code?

+- Do you want to include graphics?